Understanding Thai Language-Communication in Thailand

 Another essential aspect of understanding the Thai language is using polite particles.
 Distinctive polite particles are used for male speakers and female speakers.
 For a male, the particle is “khrab”; for a female, “Kha.”
 These can be used at the end of a statement or question.
 For example, “Hello” is “Sa watdii khrab” for men and “Sa watdii Kha” for women.

 When I first started out trying to speak Thai, more often than not, I had to resort to using hand gestures, and at times I had to stop trying to say the word in Thai and resort to English.
 However, I often found that spoken English wasn’t understood, and I had to write things down in English.
 Many Thai people can read English well because schools focus on grammar rather than listening and speaking.
-Sometimes writing what you are trying to convey verbally can result in success.
+Sometimes, writing what you try to convey verbally can result in success.

-Learning Thai and putting in the effort will be helpful to you because English is a very complex and challenging language to learn, and it can be challenging for Thai people to speak English.
+Learning Thai and putting in the effort will be helpful to you because English is a very complex and challenging language to learn, and it can be difficult for Thai people to speak English.
 Even though Thai students learn English for many years at school, the overall standard of English compared to other nations is statistically low.

 For example, Thai nouns do not have plurals, pronouns may be eliminated, tense is not typically indicated, and the adjective-noun order is the opposite of English.